Online Sports Betting is Legal & Live in New Jersey

 While online sportsbooks will have an overall positive impact on sporting interest, it may not have an exceptional impact on live sporting events in New Jersey.
 New Jersey sportsbooks are prohibited from taking bets on college events that occur in the state.
 Outside of that, there are three professional sports teams that play their home games in New Jersey.
 The first is a hockey team, which does not result in heightened betting interest.
 The other two teams are football squads, and those games already sell out their tickets every week.

 Where online sportsbooks will have an impact is on television ratings for sporting events.
-Bettors tend to like to watch the games where they have wagers and sports leagues portend to be the big winners from the proliferation of online sports wagering.
+Bettors tend to like to watch the games where they have wagers, and sports leagues portend to be the big winners from the proliferation of online sports wagering.
 The major sports league had reversed course in the years before Murphy and had supported sports wagering as a means to increase interest in their product.
 Since much of the sports leagues’ revenue comes through television contracts, anything that increases ratings helps the leagues’ bottom line.
-Actual partnerships with leagues and sports teams may be difficult to execute because New Jersey regulations prohibit operation of sportsbooks when the casino owner has a partnership or an interest in a team.
+Actual partnerships with leagues and sports teams may be difficult to execute because New Jersey regulations prohibit the operation of sportsbooks when the casino owner has a partnership or an interest in a team.

 Legal History of Online Betting in New Jersey